spectrocloud/librarium/docs/docs-content/clusters/edge/trusted-boot/deployment-day2/install.md

 6. When the keys are finished enrolling, the installation will start automatically.
 Installation typically takes about 5 minutes, but can vary depending on your hardware.

-7. When installation finishes, you will see the text "Installation has finished, rebooting in 5 seconds" on your screen.
+7. When installation finishes, you will observe the text "Installation has finished, rebooting in 5 seconds" on your screen.
 Remove the USB disk from your Edge device.

 8. After installation finishes, power up the device.
 Let your device automatically choose the boot volume.
 It should boot directly to Edge device registration.